SBDWolf/Splits_Comp/README.md

 You can also tick the Linear decay checkbox to use linear decay for recency weighing, instead.

-The Chunkify option can speed up the process at the cost of accuracy.
-The higher the value, the faster and less accurate it should be.

 Reset iterations is used in the Reset calculation.

 For "Sim Chance", you have to provide a starting point from which to calculate a chance of beating the target time.